sargue/mailgun/README.md

 ## Contributing

 All contributions are welcome.
-Use the issues section to send feature requests.
+Use the issues' section to send feature requests.
 Pull requests are also welcome, just try to stick with the overall code style and provide some tests if possible.